Jahia/ckeditor/README.md

 ======================
 This is a custom module for the Digital Experience Manager platform that provides feature-rich WYSIWYG editor for content authoring.

+`DO NOT MAKE CHANGES IN THIS MODULE!
+Use ckeditor-dev instead then copy artifacts here.
+`
 ## Open-Source

 This is an Open-Source module, you can find more details about Open-Source @ Jahia [in this repository](https://github.com/Jahia/open-source).